JSTOR-Labs/juncture-digital/README.md

 ![](/images/create-essay.png)

 The first step in getting acquainted with Juncture is to create a simple Visual Essay in your personal Github account.

-The [Visual Essay Quick Start](https://github.com/jstor-labs/juncture/wiki/Visual-Essay-Quick-Start) guide provides step-by-step instructions that can be accomplished in about 10 minutes.
+Write an essay about a topic you like and follow [this](https://github.com/jstor-labs/juncture/wiki/Visual-Essay-Quick-Start) guide to visualize your essay.
+It will take about 10 minutes to prepare the interactive essay.

 ## View and Share your Visual Essays

 ![](/images/view-share.png)

 Each Visual Essay has a default stable URL that can be used for viewing and sharing the essay.
 Others URLs (including using your own custom domain) for an essay can be used when an optional Juncture site is created.

-The [Viewing and Sharing Visual Essays](https://github.com/jstor-labs/juncture/wiki/Viewing-and-Sharing-Visual-Essays) guide provides simple instructions for accessing and sharing your Visual Essays.
+This [guide](https://github.com/jstor-labs/juncture/wiki/Viewing-and-Sharing-Visual-Essays) provides simple instructions for accessing and sharing your Visual Essays.

 ## Create a Juncture site

 ![](/images/juncture-site.png)

-Some users may want to go beyond simply creating and sharing Visual Essays.
 Juncture can be used to create a full-featured website that includes multiple Visual Essays and other content pages.

-The [Juncture Site Quick Start](https://github.com/jstor-labs/juncture/wiki/Juncture-Site-Quick-Start) guide provides step-by-step instructions for creating and configuring a new Juncture site.
+This [guide](https://github.com/jstor-labs/juncture/wiki/Juncture-Site-Quick-Start) provides step-by-step instructions for creating and configuring a new Juncture site.
 Instructions are also provided for adding and modifying content.

 <!--
 # Public or personal uses